 Remark for students with private health insurance from an EU or non-EU country: it is possible to apply for an exemption; however, it is extremely rare that such exemption requests are approved.
-We strongly recommend buying a Swiss health insurance for international students (see FAQs on page 4, question 11) from the start.
+We strongly recommend buying a Swiss health insurance for international students (see page 4, FAQs) from the start.